changeworld/azure-docs.ja-jp/articles/storsimple/storsimple-chassis-replacement.md

 <properties
-   pageTitle="StorSimple デバイスのシャーシを交換する | Microsoft Azure"
-   description="StorSimple プライマリ エンクロージャまたは EBOD エンクロージャのシャーシを取り外して交換する方法について説明します。" services="storsimple"
-   documentationCenter=""
-   authors="alkohli"
+   pageTitle="Replace the chassis on a StorSimple device | Microsoft Azure" description="Describes how to remove and replace the chassis for your StorSimple primary enclosure or EBOD enclosure." services="storsimple" documentationCenter="" authors="alkohli"